LVazyibes/Checkpoint/README.md

 When destination folder not choosed temporary files is not gonna be deleted

-Progress Field need to fixed
+Progress Field need a fix

 Performance may degrade with very large logs (>10GB)